sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 This is used to save the optimized geometry to a GMSH file.
 The default behavior is given by ``save_mesh = False``.
-Note, that this is only possible if the input mesh was already generated by GMSH, and specified in the Mesh section of the config file.
+Note, that this is only possible if the input mesh was already generated by GMSH, and specified in :ref:`the Mesh section of the config file <config_shape_mesh>`.
 For any other meshes, the underlying mesh is also saved in the .pvd files, so that you can at least always visualize the optimized geometry.